kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_Release_Body.md

   - **Store app for Windows 10/11 (UWP)**
     + Install from the Microsoft Store: https://www.microsoft.com/store/apps/9P8SLZ4J979J [**AUTO-UPDATE**] - *recommended*
     + Or, on a PC, open a command prompt and run `winget install 'kiwix js' -s msstore` [**AUTO-UPDATE**]
-    + Or, if you cannot use the Store, sideload a signed package with `winget install kiwix.kiwixjs` - this doesn't auto-update, but you can upgrade easily by running `winget upgrade` or `winget upgrade --all`
+    + Or, if you cannot use the Store, sideload a signed package with `winget install kiwix.kiwixjs` - this doesn't auto-update, but you can upgrade easily by running `winget upgrade kiwix.kiwixjs` or `winget upgrade --all`
   - **Installable (Electron)**
     + Windows 7/8/10/11 - [Kiwix-JS-Electron-Setup-<<numeric_tag>>-E.exe](https://github.com/kiwix/kiwix-js-windows/releases/download/v<<base_tag>>/Kiwix-JS-Electron-Setup-<<numeric_tag>>-E.exe) [**AUTO-UPDATE**]
     + Alternatively, run `winget install kiwix.kiwixjs.electron` in a Windows 10/11 Terminal [**AUTO-UPDATE**]